clare-oparo/python-p3-organizing-bears-lab/README.md

 `lib/insert.sql` file.
 Input the following 8 bears (you can make up details about them, but make sex either 'M' or 'F'):

-- Mr. Chocolate
-- Rowdy
-- Tabitha
-- Sergeant Brown
-- Melissa
-- Grinch
-- Wendy
-- unnamed (refer back to how to create a record that doesn't have one value)
+-  (refer back to how to create a record that doesn't have one value)

 ***